Symbiote.js

 Unlike frameworks that wrap your code in complex abstractions (virtual DOM, JSX compilers, proprietary syntax), Symbiote.js works directly with the native DOM API.
 For you, this means:

-• No framework lock-in: It plays nicely with any other web technology you want to use.
+• No Framework Lock-in: It plays nicely with any other web technology you want to use.

-• Feather-light: At only ~6kb (br/gzip), it won't weigh your pages down.
+• Feather-Light: It won't weigh your pages down.

-• The classic trio: Just HTML, CSS, and JavaScript.
+• The Classic Trio: Just HTML, CSS, and JavaScript.
 Everything you need for solid, enterprise-ready work.

-Simple HTML String Templates
+2. Runtime-Agnostic HTML Templates

 • Just HTML: Use standard tags and attributes with a simple binding syntax for reactivity.